winery/winery/docs/dev/RepositoryUI.md

 (`winery-instance-type-with-short-name`) which gets the backend-urls depending on the current route.

 #### ArtifactTemplates, ..., ServiceTemplates
-Here, all components specific to one TOSCA component are declared.
+Here, all components specific to one definitions children are declared.

 #### Shared Components
-All components which are used in more than one TOSCA component are declared here.
+All components which are used in more than one definitions children are declared here.

 ### Winery Modules
 There are some modules which are used in almost every component, like the `WineryModalModule` or `WineryNotificationService`.